fl101/awardfares-blog/_posts/2024-03-23-jal-a350-premium-economy-review.md

 ### Cabin

 The Premium Economy cabin was tiny, with only three rows.
 It felt very private and cozy and had direct access to the toilets behind it.
-The seats in the middle of the plane had extra privacy in the center, so the layout was perfect.
-You were traveling in pairs or groups of 2.
+The seats in the middle of the plane have extra privacy in the center, so the layout is perfect if you were traveling in pairs or groups of 2.

 <figure>
 <img src="../assets/img/jal-a350-jfk-hnd/19-jala350.webp" alt="JAL Flagship A350-1000 Premium Economy Review" />